A Collection of Haiku

 Poor do what they must

-Still wet from the night
+Still damp from the night

 The poppies unfold slowly